rsmp-nordic/rsmp_website/pages/specification.md

 The RSMP Specification defines the message formats and behaviour for communicating via RSMP.

 - Core defines messages and behavior common to all types of equipment.
-- Signal Exchange Lists (SXLs) define the messages for a particular type of equipment, eg. Traffic Light Controllers.
+- Signal Exchange Lists (SXLs) define the messages for a particular type of equipment, e.g. Traffic Light Controllers.
 So far, RSMP Nordic has standardized an SXL only for traffic light controllers, but SXLs for other types of equipment are planned.

 ### GitHub
 The RSMP specifications are maintained on [GitHub](https://github.com/rsmp-nordic).